Rafael Carlos Merry del Val

 Rafael Carlos Merry del Val (4 November 1831 – 29 August 1917) was a Spanish nobleman and diplomat.

 Early life

 Merry del Val was born in Seville on 4 November 1831.
 He was a son of Rafael Merry y Gayté and María de la Trinidad del Val y Gómez.
 His family were descendants of a noble Irish family, originally from County Waterford, that settled in Seville in the 18th century.

 Career

-A career diplomat, Merry del Val had missions at the courts of the Kings of Belgium and Great Britain; serving as the Spanish Ambassador to Belgium and to the Holy See and Minister at the Imperial Court of Vienna, and Gentlemen of the Bedchamber to Queen Elizabeth II and Kings Alfonso XII and Alfonso XII.
+A career diplomat, Merry del Val had missions at the courts of the Kings of Belgium and Great Britain; serving as the Spanish Ambassador to Belgium and to the Holy See and Minister at the Imperial Court of Vienna, and Gentlemen of the Bedchamber to Queen Isabella II and Kings Alfonso XII and Alfonso XII.